Selwyn Raab: The New York Times (1974–2000)

 In 1974, Raab became a metropolitan staff reporter for The New York Times where he covered criminal justice and government corruption stories, particularly those that involved the American Mafia.
 During this period, he exposed perjured testimony and police and prosecutorial misconduct surrounding the triple murder convictions of boxer Rubin "Hurricane" Carter and his co-defendant, John Artis, which led to the ultimate dismissal of all accusations against them.
 Both men were cleared after serving lengthy prison sentences.

-Five Families (2000–present)
+Five Families (2000–2025)

 Raab left the Times in 2000.
-His book, the New York Times Bestseller, Five Families: The Rise, Decline, and Resurgence of America's Most Powerful Mafia Empires was published in 2005.
-He is a consultant on organized crime for TV documentaries, primarily on the History and Biography channels.
+His book, Five Families: The Rise, Decline, and Resurgence of America's Most Powerful Mafia Empires, was published in 2005 and was a New York Times Best Seller.
+He was a consultant on organized crime for TV documentaries, primarily on the History and Biography channels.
 He was involved as a consultant for the six-part series Inside the American Mob, being interviewed with prominent Cosa Nostra members as well as current and former FBI agents, US Attorneys and detectives who were heavily involved with the pursuit of the Mafia and giving first-person accounts of major events involving the mob.
 He was an adviser on scripts for the 10-part television series, The Making of the Mob: New York, based partly on Five Families, which premiered on June 15, 2015, on AMC.
-He was also featured in the 2018 Audioboom podcast Mafia.
+In August 2024, Selwyn appeared on the History Channel limited series American Godfather: The Five Families.

+Death

+Raab died of intestinal complications in Manhattan, New York, on March 4, 2025, at the age of 90.